corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - The buy function can be executed many times.
 - To execute the buy function, the buyer must have granted the continuousFundraising contract a sufficient allowance in currency.
 - The buy can only be paid for in currency.
-- During the buy, the payment is immediately transferred to the receiver.
+- During the buy, the fee is deducted from the payment and the remaining payment is immediately transferred to the receiver.
+- During the buy, the fee is immediately transferred to the feeCollector.
 - During the buy, tokens are minted to the buyer.
-- After the buy, the currency transferred from the buyer and the tokens minted to the buyer always exactly correspond to the price.
+- During the buy, the payment amount is rounded up by a maximum of 1 currency bit.
 - After the buy, currency received by the receiver and fee received by feeCollector always exactly corresponds to the currency transferred from the buyer.
 - The contract address never holds funds during the buy or any other use it was designed for.
 - Funds sent to the contract can not be recovered.